umbertoluca-ranieri/umbertoluca-ranieri.github.io/_news/announcement_4.md

 related_posts: false
 ---

-We will be hosting a seminar by Prof. Elisa Borfecchia from the University of Turin (Italy)
+We will be hosting a seminar by Prof. Elisa Borfecchia (University of Turin, Italy)